 Equipment & Training

 You will only enjoy any of the winter sports if you have the right clothing and equipment.
 Look for sites where you can find good quality gear at great prices.
 Before you actually head out to the slopes, you might also like to get a head start on your training and snow fitness at a training venue such as The Snow Centre.

-Wherever in the big wide wintry world you have decided to go skiing, you need to get there first.
-There are some good travel companies specialising in flights from the UK to the snowfields and if you sign up for their newsletter you will be the first to hear of any special deals they are running.
-You can also check out ski holiday deals at lastminute.com for some great prices.
+Wherever in the big wide wintry world, you have decided to go skiing, you need to get there first.
+There are some good travel companies specializing in flights from the UK to the snowfields and if you sign up for their newsletter you will be the first to hear of any special deals they are running.

 On the slopes